gallenc/com619-devops1/session3/README.md

 [userManagementExample-web](../session3/userManagementExample-web)

+This session is accompanied by a video [COM619 Session 3](https://youtu.be/v3XppCqvH5c)

 You will need to be able to create and manage users for your map application so this will give you a starting point.

 Note that this example is quite simple but it does show you how to do simple CRUD (Create, Retrieve, Update, Delete ) operations on a user.